-ENG 1040 - Classics of World Lit I (3)
+ENG 1040 - Classics of World Literature I (3)

-ENG1040 Classics of World Literature I (3) Expository and critical writing based on reading, discussion, and analysis of the great works of the Ancient, Medieval, and Renaissance periods, including non-Western literature.
+Expository and critical writing based on reading, discussion, and analysis of the great works of the Ancient, Medieval, and Renaissance periods, including non-Western literature.
 Required of all freshmen to fulfill General Education Literature requirement.

-ENG 1041 - Classics of World Lit II (3)
+ENG 1041 - Classics of World Literature II (3)

-ENG1041 Classics of World Literature II (3) Continuation of ENG1040, exploring great works of literature of the Renaissance, the Neoclassical Age, the Romantic Revolt, and the twentieth century, including non-Western and ethnic American literature.Fulfills General Education Literature requirement.
+Continuation of ENG 1040, exploring great works of literature of the Renaissance, the Neoclassical Age, the Romantic Revolt, and the twentieth century, including non-Western and ethnic American literature.
+Fulfills General Education Literature requirement.